nlesc-eTAOC/pyTAMS/README.dev.md

 pytest -v
 ```

-The second is to use `tox`, which can be installed separately (e.g. with `pip install tox`), i.e. not necessarily inside the virtual environment you use for installing `pytams`, but then builds the necessary virtual environments itself by simply running:
+The second is to use `tox`, which can be installed separately (e.g. with `pip install tox`), i.e. not necessarily inside the virtual environment you use for installing `pyTAMS`, but then builds the necessary virtual environments itself by simply running:

 ```shell
 tox